Bringing together scientists, conservationists and natural resource practitioners from Washington and British Columbia

 2011 WildLinks – Coordinating across political borders to help species and ecosystems adapt to a changing climate.

 2010 WildLinks – Building partners, connecting habitat, adapting to change

-Event summary and links to presentations from this two-day conference in Seattle, WA, co-hosted by the USFWS Great Northern and North Pacific Landscape Conservation Cooperatives.
+This two-day conference was held in Seattle, co-hosted by the USFWS Great Northern and North Pacific Landscape Conservation Cooperatives.

 2008 WildLinks – Planning for a Future with Working Landscapes and Wildlife Linkages

 This two-day conference focused on wildlife and lands from the North Cascades to northeastern Washington.

 This one-day conference focused on Washington’s North Cascades.